vikramsg/vikramsg.github.io/_posts/2026-01-06-introduction-to-formal-methods---part-1.md

 This isn't a new problem.
 Decades ago, Leslie Lamport (the creator of LaTeX and distributed systems legend) gave us [TLA+](https://en.wikipedia.org/wiki/TLA%2B) (Temporal Logic of Actions).
 It is the gold standard for formal verification.
-It is used by AWS to design DynamoDB and S3.
-It is used by Azure.
+It is used by AWS (DynamoDB, S3) and Azure.
 It works.

 But then I looked at TLA+.
 And this is what it looks like.